NDTV shares gain 5 pc; hit upper circuit | Business

 The company's shares rose 5 percent to Rs 407.60 apiece on NSE, also its 52-week high, after closing at Rs 388.20 on Wednesday.

-Similarly, NDTV Ltd gained 5 percent to Rs 403.70 per share on BSE.
-It is also the 52-week high for the company on the bourse.
+Similarly, NDTV Ltd gained 5 percent to Rs 403.70 on BSE.
+It is also the 52-week high for the company's shares on the bourse.

-In the morning trade, the 30-share benchmark Sensex surged more than 351 points to 59,436.78 points while the broader Nifty rose 101 points to 17,706 points.
-On Wednesday also, shares of NDTV Ltd had touched the upper circuit limits, the highest permissible trading limit for the day.
+On Wednesday also, shares of NDTV Ltd had touched the upper circuit limits.

+The stock had ended higher on Tuesday also while Adani group's announcement of an open offer for the company came after market hours on the same day.

 In a stunning move on Tuesday, the Adani group announced launching an open offer to acquire an additional 26 percent stake in NDTV Ltd after an indirect acquisition of 29.18 percent shareholding in the company.